oneweekiot/learning/README.md

 ## Get the files

-1. Get the sample from GitHub: [Link ot Eric's GitHub repo](https://garage-06.visualstudio.com/MicrochipIoT%202027%2088114/_git/PIC_IoT?version=GBmaster)
+1. Get the sample from GitHub: [Link to Eric's GitHub repo](https://garage-06.visualstudio.com/MicrochipIoT%202027%2088114/_git/PIC_IoT?version=GBmaster)

 2. Open the project in MPLAB X: File > Open Project > select the folder in which you just downloaded the files